Skip to page content

 Some of the suggested causes of fatigue after brain injury are:

-• Post-concussion syndrome – a collection of symptoms linked to mild head injury
+• Post-concussion syndrome – collection of symptoms linked to mild head injury.

 Triggers to fatigue

-Activities which trigger fatigue will be different for everyone, for example:
+Activities which trigger fatigue will be different for everyone and can include tasks which require physical or mental effort, for example:

 Managing fatigue

-For some people, fatigue improves over time.
-However, for many people, fatigue is a condition that they have to learn to manage.
+For some people fatigue improves over time.
+However, for many, fatigue is a condition that they have to learn to manage.
 Often there is a tendency to try and return to the same levels of activity that were achieved before the brain injury.
-This can lead to a ‘vicious cycle' of good and bad days.
+This can lead to a ‘vicious cycle’ of good and bad days.

 Bad days